Rdani2005/rdani2005/README.md

 ### Hi there 👋
 My name is Danny Sequeira, and I'm a young full Stack Web Developer.
 I began my career when I was 15 years old.
-I'm currently working as an idenpendient web Developer, with highly knowledge on JavaScript, ReactJS, NextJS, Python, DJango, Flask, Go, Rust, and PHP, with it's powerfull framework Laravel.
+I'm currently working as fullstack web Developer, on [Orbitas software Development](https://github.com/Orbitas-Software-Development)

+I have got highly knowledge on JavaScript, ReactJS, NextJS, Python, DJango, Flask, Go, Rust, and PHP, with it's powerfull framework Laravel.

 The way that I think and live is really easy, NEVER STOP LEARNING!

+You can see my [personal portfolio here!](https://rdani2005.works)

 <!--
 **Rdani2005/rdani2005** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.